georgeliu95/TensorRT/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Documentation](https://img.shields.io/badge/TensorRT-documentation-brightgreen.svg)](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html)

 # TensorRT Open Source Software
 This repository contains the Open Source Software (OSS) components of NVIDIA TensorRT.
-Included are the sources for TensorRT plugins and parsers (Caffe and ONNX), as well as sample applications demonstrating usage and capabilities of the TensorRT platform.
+It includes the sources for TensorRT plugins and parsers (Caffe and ONNX), as well as sample applications demonstrating usage and capabilities of the TensorRT platform.
 These open source software components are a subset of the TensorRT General Availability (GA) release with some extensions and bug-fixes.

 * For code contributions to TensorRT-OSS, please see our [Contribution Guide](CONTRIBUTING.md) and [Coding Guidelines](CODING-GUIDELINES.md).
 * For a summary of new additions and updates shipped with TensorRT-OSS releases, please refer to the [Changelog](CHANGELOG.md).